Kelach/COE-332-Software-Engineering-and-Design/homework02/README.md

 ### [generate_sites.py](./generate_sites.py):

   Generates 5 random meteorite landing sites using "random" python library.
 Sites are serialized as json objects into a json file titled [ml_sites](./ml_sites).
-The geolocation of the randomly generated sites were set based on the assignment requirements
+The geolocation of the randomly generated sites were bounded by a ranged per one of the requirements of this assignment

 ### [calculate_trip.py](./calculate_trip):